VDJartnet/VDJartnet/docgen-userguide/getting-started.md

 Then for simple setups drag one of the presets in the list of presets (in the second, smaller window) into a row in the list of commands in the main window.
 Repeat this for every signal you want to send to your lighting software.

 If the presets don't contain a signal that you need then you can write a command yourself or start with a preset and edit it.
 The command should be VDJscript that sets the variable $VDJartnetSend to an integer from 0 to 255 (inclusive).
-To get help on writing VDJscript commands you can check the reference [here in the VirtualDJ Wiki](https://www.virtualdj.com/wiki/VDJ8script.html).
+To get help on writing VDJscript commands you can check the reference [on the VirtualDJ Wiki](https://www.virtualdj.com/wiki/VDJ8script.html).